 What Is Regenerative Tourism?

 The time for climate action is now.
 And yet, the need for a holiday is greater than ever.
 So how to balance the two?
-As we move forward out of the pandemic, the thirst for global exploration is at record levels, but the future of the planet hangs in the balance.
-Jet-setting and micro-tripping is no longer an option, but should travel grind to a halt altogether, the consequences could be greater still.
+The thirst for global exploration is at record levels, but the future of the planet hangs in the balance.
+Jet-setting and micro-tripping is no longer an option but, should travel grind to a halt altogether, the consequences could be greater still.
 To find the answer, the travel industry must evolve beyond sustainable tourism, and work for more.
 Enter regenerative tourism, the current buzzword for travellers looking for a greener vacation, but an established principle that many industry experts and businesses have been working toward for decades.
 We tracked them down, and asked them to tell us more.

 What Is Regenerative Tourism?